 I’ve detailed several ways in which GPS navigation apps can lead you astray.
 While knowing about them is important, how can you avoid a nasty surprise?
 The answer is pretty simple.
 You’re going to want to use all of the navigation tools available to you – apps, multiple maps, and a magnetic compass to make sure that you have the correct information for planning and following a route.
 Redundancy increases certainty in the inherently uncertain pastime of outdoor navigation.

 While the extra maps, map layers, and position fixes afforded by GPS navigation apps are incredibly powerful tools for planning and following routes, it pays to check them using multiple sources and tools when planning or navigating in the field.SectionHiker is reader-supported.
-We independently research, test, and rate the best products.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.